 ARTIST BIOGRAPHY

-Ann Burke Daly is an Interdisciplinary Artist, whose time-based installation artwork has appeared in Artforum, Artpress International, The Los Angeles Times, Cabinet Magazine, PAJ/Performing Arts Journal, and El Pais.
+Ann Burke Daly is an Intermedia Artist, whose conceptual time-based artwork has appeared in Artforum, Artpress International, The Los Angeles Times, Cabinet Magazine, PAJ/Performing Arts Journal, and El Pais.
+Her practice embraces the discontinuities and contradictions that are inherent within time and memory, documentary and fiction.
 Ann earned an MFA from the Yale School of Art, Painting Program, and is an alum of the Whitney Museum Independent Study Program, in Studio Art.
 She has exhibited internationally including The Alternative Museum, Lombard-Freid Gallery, White Columns, Exit Art, The Drawing Center, Linda Kirkland Gallery, Trial Balloon (NY); LAMAG (CA); LaCentrale Galerie Powerhouse (Montreal); Uppsala KonstMuseum (Sweden); Centre Pompidou (Paris); Akademie der Kunste (Berlin); Museum fur Neue Kunst-ZKM (Karlsrühe).

-Daly's awards include an Art Matters Foundation Fellowship, funding from the Andrew W. Mellon Foundation (CAAD, cross disciplinary, collab project), John Anson Kittredge grant (Harvard University), and she was selected for a John Michael Kohler Center Arts/Industry Program Award.
+Daly's awards also include an Art Matters Foundation Fellowship, funding from the Andrew W. Mellon Foundation (CAAD, cross disciplinary), the John Anson Kittredge grant (Harvard), and she was selected for a John Michael Kohler Center Arts/Industry Program Award.
 She was a finalist in 2019 for the Virginia Humanities Fellowship for Restless Language, Restlessly Yours.
 Her artists' books — Drafts: Letters Unsent, and Box of Fiction — were published by Roman Nvmerals Books, Brooklyn, NY.
 Daly taught at Vassar College (1990-95) and CUNY (2013-2015).
-She has work in public and private collections including the Metropolitan Museum of Art Watson Collection (New York, NY), The Museum of Modern Art Library (New York, NY), MoCP (Chicago, IL), the Yale University Art Gallery (New Haven, CT), and MassArt Rare Book Collection (Boston, MA).
+She has work in public and private collections including the Metropolitan Museum of Art Thomas J. Watson Collection (New York, NY), The Museum of Modern Art Library (New York, NY), the Museum of Contemporary Photography (MoCP, Chicago, IL), the Yale University Art Gallery (New Haven, CT), and MassArt Rare Book Collection (Boston, MA).

-Ann Burke Daly’s Spatiotemporal practice includes sculpture; sound; video; performative task-based actions; drawing; wax casting; writing; scripted spoken narrations; research; and objects (found, made, and altered).
-Her work mines the paradoxes of language and the unconscious; the vagaries of memory and perception; gender and subjectivity; unseen histories; the terrain of the psyche.
-Ann is currently at work on a new project Mapping Vapours (In Three Acts) which is a meditation on loss and the shifting contours of self—the embodied experience of invisible illness, disability, environmental toxins, family history, and interior domestic spaces—using transformed field-recordings in sound, drawings, beeswax castings, and narrative fragments.
+Ann Burke Daly’s Spatiotemporal practice includes sculpture; sound; video; performative task-based actions; drawing; wax casting; writing; recorded spoken narrations; research; and objects (found, made, and altered).
+Her work mines the paradoxes of language and the unconscious; the vagaries of memory and perception; subjectivity; unseen histories; the terrain of the psyche.
+Ann is currently at work on a new project Mapping Vapours (In Three Acts) which is a meditation on loss and the shifting contours of self—through the prism of subjectivity, environmental toxins, family history, and interior domestic spaces—using transformed field-recordings in sound, drawings, beeswax castings, and narrative fragments.
 This work draws from her earlier project The Automaton Olympia's Cabinet of Curiosities.
-Contact the studio, here.
+Since 1992, Daly’s practice has been at the nexus of installation, performance, and conceptual art using an expanded sensory range including sound, haptics, bodily awareness (proprioception), time, smell, vision, and a “pseudo-forensic” slow process of creating and recording traces of task-based actions which are collected and staged for encounter.
+An autobiographical element and expanded sensory range is part of Daly’s practice, as is an emphasis on visceral experience and expansive scale.

 Acknowledgements